- This event has passed.

 Seasonal bird counts have been a central part of Alabama Audubon’s work ever since its founding in 1946.
 This year, we’re continuing that tradition with four great counts, culminating in our fifty-sixth annual Spring Bird Count and Bird-a-thon, scheduled for Saturday, April 25th.
-With social distancing and shelter-in-place rules currently enacted to flatten the curve with COVID-19, this year we are requiring all field participants to go alone and no parties will be permitted.
-While in the field, social distancing must be practiced by maintaining at least six feet apart if you encounter others while out on your route.
-Those who have not joined one of our bird counts before may participate at your home feeder or in your backyard (click here for instructions).
-All field participants must RSVP at the registration link above for protocols and instructions by 3 p.m. on Friday, April 17th.
+With social distancing and shelter-in-place rules currently enacted to flatten the curve with COVID-19, this year we are not allowing field participants.
+You may participate at your home feeder or in your backyard (click here for instructions).

 It’s our spring count with a competitive twist!
-As in previous years, we’ll spend the day surveying bird populations within our assigned areas at a wide variety of sites located in Jefferson, Shelby, and St. Clair counties.
 This year, we invite our members and the public to pledge a donation for the number of species seen that day.
-This can be ten cents or $10 per species, or anything in between!
-We generally average 120 to 150 species for a spring count, so a pledge of 10 cents per species would be a little over $12-$15 and a pledge of $1 per species would be around $120-$150, for example.
+We encourage a pledge of $1 per species for what you see in your yard.
+So if you saw 25–30 birds that day, that would be around $25-$30, for example.
 Your pledges support our conservation efforts throughout Alabama.

 Spring migrants, resident hawks, large waders, even common birds like Northern mockingbirds and American robins, are all fair game—each sighting contributes to a half-century-long dataset with important information on shifting ranges, the effects of urbanization, and climate-related population changes.